ArduPilot/ardupilot_wiki/common/source/docs/common-external-leds.rst

 - PCA9685 driver
 - NCP5623 driver

 OLED Displays supported are SSH1106 and SSD1306 with 128x64 pixel displays.
+See :ref:`common-display-onboard` for more information.

 .. image:: ../../../images/ssh1106.jpg
     :width: 450px